kirillkovalenko/nssm/README.txt

 application could be left running on service shutdown, and that a missing registry value for AppDirectory confused NSSM.
 Thanks to Peter Wagemans and Laszlo Keresztfalvi for suggesting throttling restarts.
+Thanks to Eugene Lifshitz for finding an edge case in CreateProcess().

 Licence
 -------